 Assistant Professor, School of NursingDrawing on 20 years of practice as a nurse-midwife, Dr. Karen Trister Grace’s research interests are in reproductive coercion, intimate partner violence (IPV), pregnancy intention and health disparities.
 Dr. Grace recently conducted research addressing solutions to housing instability for IPV survivors, as well as a mixed methods study exploring reproductive coercion in Latina women.
 She has an interest in birth outcomes related to IPV and reproductive coercion, and the intersection with unintended pregnancy.
-Dr. Grace is a co-editor of the 2nd edition of the “Prenatal & Postnatal Care: A Woman-Centered Approach” textbook.
+Dr. Grace is the lead editor of the 3rd edition of the “Prenatal & Postnatal Care: A Person-Centered Approach” textbook.

 Professor, School of NursingDr.
 Marti Kubik has an 18-year history of extramural-funded research with a focus on youth and families and low-income and minority populations.
 Nationally recognized in the field of childhood obesity prevention, Dr. Kubik’s work has advanced understanding of the school food environment, contributing to school nutrition policy at state, national and international levels.
 Other research examined the role of school nursing in obesity prevention.
 New work piloted a trauma-informed, resilience-based multi-level intervention to reduce violence among urban youth.
 She has over 100 publications in peer-reviewed journals and is a past standing member of the NIH Community-Level Health Promotion Study Section.